Skip to main content

 Banana Bread - A quick bread

-Do you have overipe bananas in your kitchen or pantry or fruit basket or wherever you keep your fruits?
-Are you thinking to throw them out?
-Don't throw out those soft, over-ripe bananas.
-You might not want to look, peel and actually eat them, but if they aren't too far gone, you can turn them into a wonderful, (and healthy, may I add) easy to make treat--banana bread.
+Got a bunch of overripe bananas sitting in your kitchen, pantry, or fruit basket?
+Thinking of tossing them out?
+Stop right there!
+Those soft, spotty bananas may not look appetizing to peel and eat, but if they’re not completely gone, they’re pure gold for baking.
+With just a little effort, you can transform them into a delicious—and yes, surprisingly healthy—classic treat: banana bread.
 Banana bread is a quick bread whose main ingredient is mashed bananas.
 Ripe or overly ripe bananas are ideal to use in banana bread because the riper a banana becomes, the sweeter it gets.
 Bananas were first found in Malaysia and migrated, with the help of travelers and traders, to India.
 Alexander the Great is said to have introduced the banana to the Western civilization.
 The origin of the first banana bread recipe is unknown, though some speculate it was originated in the 18th century by housewives experimenting with pearlash.
-The term "pearlash," refers to potassium carbonate, which was
+The term "pearlash," refers to potassium...

 Chicken Coleslaw Sandwich

-Kentucky Fried Chicken aka KFC, used to be my favourite food when I was young.
-Almost every weekend my Dad used to take my kid brother and me to this fast food joint and we would have the bucket meal of fried chicken with the buns, french fries and the coleslaw.
-This menu was our standard order every time we went there.
-It's been so many years.....decades maybe, but still this is one fast food joint we have to visit atleast once a month.....even now.
-Miss J and our little man loves it too.
-For me, it's not just the juicy crispy chicken that's delicious, but also the cold coleslaw that it comes along with.
-Coleslaw (also known as cole slaw or simply slaw) is a salad consisting primarily of finely-shredded raw cabbage and dressed most commonly with a vinaigrette salad dressing.
+Kentucky Fried Chicken, better known as KFC, was my absolute favorite treat when I was growing up.
+Almost every weekend, my dad would take my younger brother and me to the restaurant, and without fail, we’d order the bucket meal—crispy fried chicken, soft buns, golden French fries, and that refreshing coleslaw.
+It became our go-to tradition, the same order every single time.
+For me, the joy wasn’t just in the crunchy, juicy chicken, but also in the cool, creamy coleslaw that perfectly completed the meal.
+Coleslaw (also known as cole slaw or simply slaw) is a salad consisting primarily of finely shredded raw cabbage and dressed most commonly with a vinaigrette salad dressing.
 Prepared in this manner, coleslaw can be pickled for up to four weeks if it is stored in an airtight container.
 Mayonnaise is also commonly used.
-The term coleslaw came from the Dutch ter
+The term coleslaw came from the Dutch term koolsla , meaning cabbage salad.
+The kool part is the Dutch word for cabbage and the sla part is a Dutch abbreviation ...

 Chocolate Ganache Tart